onyx-platform/onyx-datomic/README.md

  :lifecycle/calls :onyx.plugin.datomic/read-log-calls}
 ```

-Task will emit a sentinel `:done` when it reaches the tx log-end-tx.
-Note, when
+Task will emit a sentinel `:done` when it reaches the tx log-end-tx
-using :datomic/log-end-tx, the transaction id must eventually exist in order for
+(exclusive).
+Note, when using :datomic/log-end-tx, the transaction id must
-the sentinel to be output.
-This is because log-end-tx is used as an argument to
+eventually exist in order for the sentinel to be output.
+This is because
-tx-range-log, and thus no greater tx will ever be read.
+log-end-tx is used as an argument to tx-range-log, and thus no greater tx will
+ever be read.

 Segments will be read in the form `{:t tx-id :data [[e a v t added] [e a v t added]]}`.

+Log read checkpointing is per job - i.e. if a virtual peer crashes, and a new
+one is allocated to the task, the new virtual peer will restart reading the log
+at the highest acked point.
+If a new job is started, this checkpoint
+information will not be used.
+In order to persist checkpoint information
+between jobs, add `:checkpoint/key "somekey"` to the task-map.
+This will
+persist checkpoint information to cluster under that key, ensuring that new
+jobs restart at the checkpoint.
+This is useful if the cluster needs to be
+restarted, or a job is killed and a new one is created in its place.

 ##### commit-tx